 But eating more plant-based meals can fuel your weight-loss goals.
 For one, vegetarians and vegans typically weigh less than omnivores, according to a 2016 position paper in the Journal of the Academy of Nutrition and Dietetics.
-And other research shows that body mass index increases incrementally based on the frequency with which people eat meat, per a 2018 study in Frontiers in Nutrition.
+And a May 2020 study in Nutrients found that eating less animal-based products was associated with a lower body mass index.

 So, skip the meat at your next meal and capitalize on the opportunity to make your bean-based meal vegetarian or vegan — it could fuel your weight-loss efforts.

 We're looking at you, cheese, sour cream, chips and guacamole.
 They're all delicious and — except for the chips — deliver a little extra nutrition.
 But add too much and you're significantly upping your calorie count.

 Next time it's taco night in your house, opt for lower-calorie, nutrient-dense Mexican recipes, like salsa or grilled veggies.

 Set yourself up for success with LIVESTRONG.com's Weight-Loss Kickstart program.

 - USDA, FoodData Central: "Beans, white, mature seeds, canned"